rust-lang/rust/doc/tutorial/data.md

     let mytup: (int, int, float) = (10, 20, 30.0);
     alt mytup {
-      (a, b, c) { log a + b + (c as int); }
+      (a, b, c) { log(info, a + b + (c as int)); }
     }

 ## Pointers

-In contrast to a lot of modern languages, record and tag types in Rust are not represented as pointers to allocated memory.
+In contrast to a lot of modern languages, record and enum types in Rust are not represented as pointers to allocated memory.
 They are, like in C and C++, represented directly.
-This means that if you `let x = {x:
-1f, y: 1f};`, you are creating a record on the stack.
+This means that if you `let x = {x: 1f, y: 1f};`, you are creating a record on the stack.
 If you then copy it into a data structure, the whole record is copied, not just a pointer.

-For small records like `point`, this is usually still more efficient than allocating memory and going through a pointer.
+For small records like `point`, this is usually more efficient than allocating memory and going through a pointer.
 But for big records, or records with mutable fields, it can be useful to have a single copy on the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
 The simplest is the unsafe pointer, written `*TYPE`, which is a completely unchecked pointer